nanvel/blog/pages/books.md

 - Superintelligence: Paths, Dangers, Strategies by Nick Bostrom
 - Reach by Andy Molinsky (13%)
 - Distributed Ledger Technology by Roger Wattenhofer
+- AngularJS Services by Jim Lavin
+- The Boy from Reactor 4 by Orest Stelmach
+- ClojureScript by Stuart Sierra and Luke Vanderhart